 Trains and supervises employees performing duties in operation of the wastewater treatment plant.

-Requisitions needed supplies, equipment, and chemicals for the department and maintains a variety of records relating to personnel, equipment, supplies, water consumption and reports.
+Requisitions needed supplies, equipment, and chemicals for the department in consultation with the Utility Superintendent and maintains a variety of records relating to personnel, equipment, supplies, water consumption and reports.

 Inspects all equipment to make sure it is operating at top efficiency; assures that proper maintenance and servicing is performed on all treatment plant machinery.
 Records all daily, weekly, monthly operation data.